demayorconcept/sql-simple-student-records-management-system/README.md

 •	CREATE – to create tables and define columns with appropriate data types and constraints.
 •	ALTER – to modify table structures after creation if necessary.
 •	DROP – to remove tables or columns that are no longer needed.
+.
+The university now requests that only students above the age of 18 should be enrolled in courses.
+Update the database structure or queries to enforce this constraint.

 ## Steps and Requirements
 1. Create the Students table